jiejiang-jojo/make-sense/README.md

 =========

 This repository contains the source code developed for the ESRC funded project HomeSense.
-It helps social researchers to setup an data collection network/platform by deploying sensors into the indoor environment which their subjects interact with.
+It helps social researchers to set up a data collection network/platform by deploying sensors into indoor environment such as homes and offices.

 Folder Structure
 ----------------
-`server` - The source code to deploy on a Linux server for receiving, storing and visualizing sensor data.
+`server` - The source code to deploy on a Linux server for receiving, storing and visualising sensor data.

-`sensor-box` - The source code for IoTEgg devices which collects data from the physical environment and send them back to servers.
+`sensor-box` - The source code for IoTEgg devices which collects data from the physical environment and sends them back to the data servers.

 `pi` - The source code to deploy on a Raspberry Pi (TM) for transferring energy data collected with CurrentCost (TM) devices.